vippsas/vipps-woocommerce/README.txt

 * Fixed: Changing payment gateway to Vipps MobilePay now works again.

 = 1.14.1 =
-* Fixed: Renamed our Vipps MobilePay access token transient to prevent conflicts with Vipps MobilePay Checkout when two different sets of merchant tokens are used.
+* Fixed: Renamed our Vipps MobilePay access token transient to prevent conflicts with "Pay with Vipps and MobilePay for WooCommerce" when two different sets of merchant tokens are used.

 = 1.14.0 =
 * Added: Support for [All Products for WooCommerce Subscriptions](https://woocommerce.com/products/all-products-for-woocommerce-subscriptions/).
 Thanks to @danielcherubini on GitHub.